tidyrocks/tidyrocks/README.md

 - Business Operations in México, Perú, Brasil and Colombia.

 If you want contract my consulting service my price/hour is $95 USD.
+I can collaborate with you as an IT consultant for your business, normally my business take all my time.

 <!---
 tidyrocks/tidyrocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.